jsh58/Genrich/README.md

 ### PCR duplicate removal <a name="duplicate"></a>

-Genrich provides an option (`-r`) for removing PCR duplicates.
+Genrich provides an option for removing PCR duplicates (`-r`).
 In this process, it analyzes reads/fragments based on their alignments, in three separate groups, sequentially:
 * Proper pairs: A properly paired alignment is classified as a duplicate if the reference name (chromosome) and the 5' positions of the two reads match those of another properly paired alignment.
 * Discordant pairs (where both R1 and R2 reads align, but not in a proper pair): A discordant alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) of *both* alignments match those of another discordant alignment.
 * Singletons (where either R1 or R2 aligns): A singleton alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) match either end of a properly paired alignment, either end of a discordant pair, or another singleton alignment.